soumende1/Traffic-Sign-Classifier/project_writeup.md

 ## Step 1: Dataset Summary & Exploration

+The base data is obtained from [The German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) .
+It has a archive This archive contains the following structure: There is one directory for each of the 43 classes (0000 - 00043).
+Each class represents an unique traffic sign.
+Each directory contains the corresponding training images and one text file with annotations, eg. GT-00000.csv.

+However the training data and test data used is 'pickled data'.
+“Pickling” is the process whereby a Python object hierarchy is converted into a byte stream,

-The pickled data is a dictionary with 4 key/value pairs:
+The pickled data thus obtained is a dictionary with 4 key/value pairs:

 - `'features'` is a 4D array containing raw pixel data of the traffic sign images, (num examples, width, height, channels).
 - `'labels'` is a 2D array containing the label/class id of the traffic sign.
 The file `signnames.csv` contains id -> name mappings for each id.